kokerinks/tp/docs/UserGuide.md

 </div>

 <div style="border: 1px solid #FFA500; margin: 10px 0; padding: 10px; background-color: #FFE8B2; color: #CC6C00; border-radius: 5px;">
-  ⚠️ <strong>Warning:</strong> You are strongly recommended to only use quantities less than 100 to ensure the total points/membership points a member has remains within the safe range of 1…2,000,000,000.
+  ⚠️ <strong>Warning:</strong> You are strongly recommended to only use quantities less than 2,000,000,000 amd ensure the total points/membership points a member has remains within the safe range of 0…2,000,000,000.
 </div>

 ### 4.8 Adding points: `addpts`